awesto/django-shop/docs/reference/order.rst

 Order Admin
 ===========

-The order editor likely is the most heavily used for each shop installation.
-Here the merchant must manage all incoming orders, payments, customer annotations, deliveries, etc. By automating common tasks, the backend shall prevent careless mistakes.
-For instance, it should be impossible to ship unpaid goods or to cancel a delivered order.
+The order admin backend is likely the most heavily used editor for **django-SHOP** installation.
+Here the merchant must manage all incoming orders, payments, customer annotations, deliveries, etc.
+By automating common tasks, the backend shall prevent careless mistakes: It should for instance neither be possible to ship unpaid goods, nor to cancel a delivered order.

 Since the **django-SHOP** framework does not know which class model is used to implement an ``Order``, it intentionally doesn't register its prepared administration class for that model.
-This has to be done by the project implementing the show.
+This has to be done by the merchant implementing the shop.
 It allows to add additional fields and other mixin classes, before registration.

 For instance, the admin class used to manage the ``Order`` model in our shop project, could be